Rockland County, New York

 Rockland County is the southernmost county on the west side of the Hudson River in the U.S. state of New York.
 It is part of the New York metropolitan area.
-The county's population, as of the 2020 United States Census, is 338,329, making it the state's third-most densely populated county outside New York City (after Nassau and neighboring Westchester Counties, respectively).
-The county seat and largest city is New City.
-Rockland County is accessible via the New York State Thruway, which crosses the Hudson to Westchester at the Tappan Zee Bridge ten exits up from the NYC border, as well as the Palisades Parkway five exits up from the George Washington Bridge.
+As of the 2020 U.S. census, the county's population is 338,329, making it the state's third-most densely populated county outside New York City after Nassau and neighboring Westchester counties.
+The county seat and largest hamlet is New City.
+Rockland County is accessible via both the New York State Thruway, which crosses the Hudson River to Westchester via the Tappan Zee Bridge over the Tappan Zee, ten exits up from the NYC border; and the Palisades Parkway, four exits up, via the George Washington Bridge.
 The county's name derives from "rocky land", as the area has been aptly described, largely due to the Hudson River Palisades.
+The county is part of the Hudson Valley region of the state.

 Rockland County is the smallest county by area in New York outside New York City.
-It comprises five towns and nineteen incorporated villages, with numerous unincorporated villages (sixteen) and hamlets.
+It comprises five towns, eighteen incorporated villages, eighteen census-designated places, eight hamlets and eleven defunct communities.
 Rockland County is designated as a Preserve America Community, and nearly a third of the county's area is parkland.
 The county has the largest Jewish population percentage of any U.S. county, at 31.4%, or 90,000 residents.
-Rockland also ranked 31st on the list of highest-income counties by median household income in the United States, with a median household income of $82,534 according to the 2010 census.
+Rockland also ranked 80th on the list of highest-income counties by median household income in the United States, with a median household income of $82,534 according to the 2010 census.